Silversunset01/Minecraft-Datapack---Custom-Recipes/README.md

 # Custom Recipes - 1.13.2
 This datapack creates custom recipes for Minecraft, tested on version 1.13.2.
 These recipes will show up in the players recipe book as well.

+To install: copy the `recipes` folder into your `world/datapack` folder, then restart the game/server.

 * Breakdown Quartz blocks back into quartz
 ![](https://i.imgur.com/JIrzvI9.png)